-- 5.8.1 To submit a report on a quarterly basis with recommendations and the status of all branches in their region. - 5.8.2 To validate the quarterly reports for incipient branches against data provided by the sponsoring branches.
+- 5.8.1 Submit a report on a quarterly basis with recommendations and the status of all groups in their region. - 5.8.2 Validate the quarterly reports for incipient groups against data provided by the sponsoring groups. - 5.8.3 Review the quarterly reports submitted by the exchequers in their region, correct, train and provide advice to those exchequers.